respondcreate/django-versatileimagefield/README.md

 #### Via The Admin ####

 It's pretty hard to accurately set a particular image's PPOI when working in the Python shell so `django-versatileimagefield` ships with an admin-ready formfield.
 Simply add an image, click 'Save and continue editing', and then click where you'd like the PPOI to be.
-A helpful translucent red square will indicate where the PPOI value is currently set to:
+A helpful translucent red square will indicate where the PPOI value is currently set to on the image:

 ![django-versatileimagefield PPOI admin widget example](versatileimagefield/static/versatileimagefield/images/ppoi-admin-example.png)

+## Writing Custom Sizers & Filters ##

+It's quick and easy to create new Sizers & Filters for use on your project's `VersatileImageField` fields or modify already-registered Sizers & Filters.

+### Writing a Custom Sizer ###

 # TODO
+* Placeholder docs
 * Add 'Writing Custom Sizers' section to README
 * Add 'Writing Custom Filters' section to README